PastelGF/rootandsteel/combat.md

 # Combat

 ## Turns
 Combat is divided into (usually 10 second) long turns.
-During each turn, a character can take two actions, usually moving and attacking, but can take each action only once.
+During each turn, a character can take two actions, but can only attack once.
 Some actions require a full turn, consuming both actions.

 ## Zones
 When combat starts, the battlefield is divided into zones.
 Each zone is a single space around 40 feet in size.
 A creature can move anywhere within a zone freely, but in order to move between zones it must use an action.
-Melee weapons can freely attack anything in their current zone, and ranged weapons can attack up to two zone away.
+Melee weapons can freely attack anything in their current zone, and ranged weapons can attack up to one zone away.

 For example, a battle on a ship might use the zones of: the front deck of the ship, the main deck of the ship, the back deck of the ship, the crow's nest of the ship, and the crew quarter's beneath the ship.